 The Ecommerce Executive’s Guide to Increasing Purchase Conversions

 When it comes to growing an ecommerce business, increasing conversions is one of your largest and most impactful opportunities.
-Depending on the size of your business, increasing your website’s conversion rate by even 1/2 of a percentage point could mean a major revenue increase for your business.
+Depending on the size of your business, increasing your website’s conversion rate by even half of a percentage point could mean a major revenue increase for your business.
 However, the path to reducing customer friction and maximizing the number of customers that purchase is specialized and can be highly complex.

 So how do you lead your team in increasing your website conversion rate in a safe, scientific way?

 If you run a large (or mid-sized) ecommerce brand, you’re relying on different members of your team to provide informative input to guide your decision making.
 The issue is, your team is providing this input based on their specialty, not based on the whole picture.
-It’s great to have feedback from different departments, but as a business leader, you will need to be able to translate all of that information into decision-making that will achieve goals for the business as a whole.
+It’s great to have feedback from different departments.
+But as a business leader, you will need to be able to translate all of that information into decision-making that will achieve goals for the business as a whole.

 Note: In case you’re worried about it being boring, we’ve illustrated it as if Dr. Seuss would have written it.
 This is likely the most approachable yet valuable guide to CRO you’ll find.
 Metacake has run successful CRO programs for high-volume ecommerce brands for quite some time, and we’ve documented our systematic approach in this guide.
 When done right, a CRO program will make its money back in multiples.